Granola Review 2026: Why It Won’t Work for Everyone

 Granola’s security

-During my Granola review, I took a deep dive into its security and privacy policy.
+After using Granola for several meetings, I took a deep dive into its security and privacy policy.
 Also, I did some research on the web to see if there are any red flags about this AI note-taking app.

 Granola is SOC 2 and GDPR compliant, and it does not allow third parties to use your data to train their AI models.
 So, all looks good on paper.